Caerlower/CTF-challenges/README.md

 # CTF-challenges

-These are the CTF challenges by Algorand!
+These are the CTF challenges by Algorand.
+I have provided all the code in this repo for these challenges.

 ## CTF challenge-1